University Administrative Policies

 3.2.4.1.
 Merchant ID Numbers, Customer Account Numbers, Titles, and Fees

-A department with a low level of on going credit card payment activity may request a MID from CCMS, for one-off credit card payments the department should request customer payment by check.
-Departments that have considerable credit card payment activity must have their own Merchant ID Numbers (MID), Customer Account Numbers (CAN), and titles These can be ordered through CCMS.
-At that time, CCMS and the Bursar’s Office will determine if a MarketPlace online store is appropriate.
+A department with a low level of on going credit card payment activity may request a MID from Treasury, for one-off credit card payments the department should request customer payment by check.
+Departments that have considerable credit card payment activity must have their own Merchant ID Numbers (MID), Customer Account Numbers (CAN), and titles These can be ordered through Treasury.
+At that time, Treasury and the Bursar’s Office will determine if a MarketPlace online store is appropriate.
 The title associated with the MID or CAN appears on the customer’s credit card billing statement.

 The bank charges a processing fee to the University each month, which the Bursar's Office charges to the appropriate departmental index on a monthly basis.